Aggie01/Kickstarter---Analysis-MODULE-1/README.md

 ## Analysis and Challenges:
 ### "Outcome" by "Launch Date"
 In the Kickstarter dataset, "Outcome" variable indicates whether the campaign met it's goal by classifying it into "successful," failed" and "cancelled" categories.
-From the analysis, it is determined that the month of **May and June have the greatest "success" rate** of campaignes launched.
-However, **January, March, November and December** have roughly similar number of failed campaignes launched.
+From the analysis, it is determined that the month of **May and June have the greatest "success" rate** of campaigns launched.
+However, **January, March, November and December** have roughly similar number of failed campaigns launched.

 "Theater Outcomes Based on Launch Date" line chart is attached as a reference.